 Having established the prevalence of both moral principles in the previous section, we next investigate their consistency across decision situations.
-We first ask whether the trolley dilemma, as the principal one traditionally used to elicit moral intuitions, is predictive of behavior in other endsversus-means situations.
+We first ask whether the trolley dilemma, as the principal one traditionally used to elicit moral intuitions, is predictive of behavior in other ends-versus-means situations.
 Figure 6 displays, in pairwise flow charts, how choices in the SAL trolley are related to those in the other EVM games.
-We find no evidence that trolley choices are predictive in
+We find no evidence that trolley choices are predictive in other settings.
+In each case, large fractions of subjects switch from choosing the deontological option in the trolley to the consequential version in the other situation, and vice versa.
+This is also reflected in the correlations (Pearson correlation tests), which are close to zero and insignificant (p > 0.1)

-Table 3: Correlation matrix for ends-versus-means decision-situation
+Table 3: Correlation matrix for ends-versus-means decision situations